Exodromy beyond conicality: Stability properties of exodromic stratified ∞ -topoi

 \item The stratified \topos $ (\XZ,Z) $ is exodromic, the morphism $ i_{Z,\ast} \colon \incto{(\XZ,Z)}{(\X,P)} $ is exodromic, and the induced functor

 is an equivalence. \end{enumerate} \end{proposition}

-\begin{proof} Since the terminal object of $\cX$ is $P$-constructible, (1) follows directly from \enumref{lem:recollements}{4}.
+\begin{proof} Item (1) follows directly from \enumref{lem:recollements}{4}.
 For (2), let us first prove that $\ConsU(\XU)$ is closed under limits and colimits in $\XU$.
 By \enumref{lem:pullback_description_of_constructible_objects_on_an_open}{2}, we have a commutative square

+where the vertical functors are equivalences.
+Since $ (\X,P) $ is exodromic, the inclusion $ \ConsP(\X) \subset \X $ admits both a left and right adjoint.
+Hence \Cref{rec:slicing_adjunctions} shows that the inclusion $ \ConsU(\XU) \subset \XU $ admits both a left and right adjoint.